-- · Variety of friends and relationships
+- Variety of friends and relationships

-- · Ability to interact comfortably with strangers
+- Ability to interact comfortably with strangers

-- · Speaking skills
+- Speaking skills

-- · Listening skills
+- Listening skills

 - Assertive communication skills

 - Online social networking use

-- · Conflict resolution
+- Conflict resolution

 - Comfort level around people of different race or ethnicity

 - Interacting with people of different cultural backgrounds

 - Understanding of different cultural groups

-- · Ability to speak out against prejudice
+- Ability to speak out against prejudice

 - Knowledge of campus clubs and activities

 - Participation in campus groups

-to improve your university experience?
+Are there other areas in which you can improve your social relationships and interactions with others to improve your university experience?
 Write down other things you feel you need to work on.